udevbe/greenfield/README.md

   - Click the upload icon (arrow up cloud).
   - Select one of the `link.json` files in `compositor/public/store/*`

+  TO remove an application from your account:

+  - Click the edit icon (pen).
+  - Press the 'X' on the application launcher.

-  You can also create your own application by defining a `link.json` and icon, and additionally an `app.js` in case of web application.
+  You can also create your own custom application by defining a `link.json` and icon, and additionally an `app.js` in case of web application.

   An application link file structure looks like this:
   ```json